-- The caregivers can also set up reminders on their loved one’s Echo device as well as other things like work on shopping lists, music, etc.
+- The caregivers can also set up reminders and routines on their loved one’s Echo device, as well as other things like work on shopping lists, music, etc.

 - You can use Alexa motion sensors on things like medicine cabinets, appliances, front door, windows, etc. These sensors would then monitor activities (like the door being opened, etc.) and will list that on the activity feed.

 - You can also hook up Alexa Together with 3rd party fall detection devices (Vayyar and SkyAngelCare) which will alert you if a fall is detected.